 The rear of the G3 gets a little face-lift with a gentle curvature.
 LG has used a new “brushed metallic skin” effect on the back panel to give it a premium look.
 However, at the end of the day, the removable back panel is made out of plastic and one can gauge that by holding the device in the hand.
 Measuring same as the G2 – 8.9 mm, the new G3 is slightly taller at 146.3 mm and also puts on a bit at 149 grams.

 In terms of looks, LG G3 does look modern with revised Rear button design with circular wake/sleep button and textured volume keys just below the camera.
-The has been used as boundary running around the volume buttons.
+The LED has been used as boundary running around the volume buttons.
 Below the back panel lies the removable battery and a micro-SD card slot.
 While many flagship smartphones are making slimmer devices with non-removable battery, LG has decided to stick with the basis.
 However, unlike other Sony and Samsung’s flagship, the LG G3 does not boast of splash proof or dustproof properties.

 We found the design of LG G3 improved and the brushed metallic application at the back gave better grip compared to glossy back bearing G2.